Killer whales (Orcinus orca) are wide-ranging mammals with an

-Long-term killer whale research in Norway was pioneered by Tiu Similä in 1986.
-Similä maintained a consistent data collection effort in northern Norway from 1986 through 2005, especially during the winter months of high abundance of Atlantic herring in Vestfjord-Ofotfjord-Tysfjord (Lofoten).
-In addition, Dag Vongraven and Anna Bisther from 1987 through 1996 catalogued killer whales occurring in the wintering (Lofoten) and spawning grounds (Møre) of the herring.
-In 2002, the winter distribution of the herring drastically altered, with the stock over-wintering in the offshore waters north of Vesterålen.
+distribution, moving to offshore waters north of Vesterålen.
 This change occurred over several years, with reduced numbers of herring entering the fjord system each year.
-This transition resulted in fewer killer whale pods entering the usual fjords, and thus leading to a break of several years in the data collection.
-During winters of 2007, 2008 and 2013 Sanna Kuningas took over the photographic effort, enabling the update of the former catalogue and ensuring the longitudinal ID-study to continue.
+This transition resulted in fewer killer whale groups entering the usual fjords, thus leading to a break of several years in the data collection.
+During the winters of 2007, 2008 and 2013 Dr Sanna Kuningas took over the photographic effort, enabling the ID-catalogue to be updated and ensuring the longitudinal photo-identification

-In 2013, Norwegian Orca Survey (NOS) launched a research effort dedicated to monitoring the occurrence and ecology of killer whales on a year-round basis in Northern Norway.
-As part of this initiative, NOS started to systematically collect ID-photographs as a logical progression of previous efforts.
-The resulting ID-catalogue constitutes a real baseline for ongoing and future studies and for the effective long-term monitoring and conservation of the Norwegian killer whale population.
+In 2013, Norwegian Orca Survey initiated a research effort dedicated to monitoring the occurrence and ecology of killer whales on a year-round basis in Northern Norway.
+As part of this initiative, Norwegian Orca Survey started to systematically collect ID-photographs as a logical progression of previous efforts.
+The resulting ID-catalogue has been the absolute foundation of multiple past and ongoing studies.